Ruma-T/Cryptocurrencies/README.md

 ### Deliverable 1: Preprocessing the Data for PCA

-Read in the crypto_data.csv to the Pandas DataFrame named crypto_df.
+Read the crypto_data.csv to the Pandas DataFrame named crypto_df.
 Dropped the IsTrading column.
 Removed rows that have at least one null value.
 Filtered the crypto_df DataFrame so it only has rows where coins have been mined.